nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 the application's workout list range.
 <br><br>
-If the workout indexes are valid, the valid `Workout` object is fetched from the application's workout list based on the workout index and then added into the `ArrayList` that was created in the previous step (Steps 2.1 to 2.2).
+If the workout indexes are valid, the valid `Workout` object is fetched from the application's workout list based on the workout index and then added into the `ArrayList<Workout>` that was created in the previous step (Steps 2.1 to 2.2).
-The loop will continue until all workouts to be added in the new plan is added into that `ArrayList`.
+The loop will continue until all workouts to be added in the new plan is added into that `ArrayList<Workout>`.
 <br><br>
-**(Steps 2.5 to 2.10)** With the valid plan name and the `ArrayList` containing the workouts to be added into the new plan, a new `Plan` object is created.
+**(Steps 2.5 to 2.10)** With the valid plan name and the `ArrayList<Workout>` containing the workouts to be added into the new plan, a new `Plan` object is created.
 However, before creating the `Plan` object, the `PlanList#createAndAddPlan()` method will check that the new plan to be created does not contain the same workout order as any existing plans.
 If it does, an `InvalidPlanException` exception will be thrown.